 We Shall Not Be Moved

-One hour audio documentary (audio cassette) featuring contemporary media coverage.
-Also available in transcript and computer diskette formats.
+One hour audio documentary featuring contemporary media coverage.
+Transcript available.

 64 Pages of articles, photos of sit in.
 Available in standard print, large print and computer diskette formats.

 A Layperson’s Guide to Section 504 by Peter Coppelman

 Voices of 504 Reprinted from The Independent, Summer 1977

 Section 504 History – Overview by Kitty Cone

 Confronting the D.C.
 Power by Michael Williams

 Partial List of Sponsoring Organizations